 The Partnership Agreement authorizes the Company to make investments in investments other than mortgage revenue bonds provided that these other investments are rated in one of the four highest rating categories by a national securities rating agency and do not constitute more than 25% of the Company's assets at the time of acquisition as required under the Agreement of Limited Partnership.
 In addition, the amount of other investments are limited based on the conditions to the exemption from registration under the Investment Company Act of 1940 that is relied upon for the Partnership.
 The Company currently owns other investments, PHC Certificates and MBS, which are reported as two separate segments.
 The PHC Trusts segment consists of the assets, liabilities, and related income and expenses of the PHC Trusts.
 The Partnership consolidates the PHC Trusts due to ownership of the LIFERS issued by the three PHC Trusts, which hold custodial receipts evidencing loans made to a number of local public housing authorities.
 Principal and interest on these loans are payable by the respective public housing authorities out of annual appropriations to be made to the public housing authorities by the HUD.
 This investment was acquired in July 2012.
-The MBS segment consists of the assets, liabilities, and related income and expenses of the MBS TOB Trusts that the Company consolidated due to its ownership of the LIFERs issued by the MBS TOB Trusts.
-These MBS TOB Trusts are securitizations of state-issued mortgage-backed securities which are backed by residential mortgage loans.
+The MBS segment consists of the assets, liabilities, and related income and expenses of the MBS TOB Trusts are securitizations of state-issued mortgage-backed securities which are backed by residential mortgage loans.
 These investments were acquired during the fourth quarter of 2012 through the second quarter of 2013 (Note 6).